ann27-lang/CHEME-7770-Cornell-S19/docs/README.md

-### Examples
-### Problem set codes
 ### Resources
 * [Bionumbers](https://bionumbers.hms.harvard.edu/search.aspx) is a literature database which can be searched for useful quantitative numbers, e.g., [how many Ribosomes are there in _Escherichia coli_?](https://bionumbers.hms.harvard.edu/search.aspx?trm=ribosomes+in+E.+coli)
-* [KEGG](https://www.kegg.jp) is a metabolic reaction database with reaction information for a large number of important biological systems.
+* [KEGG](https://www.kegg.jp) is a metabolic reaction database with reaction information for several important biological systems.
-* [RegulonDB](http://regulondb.ccg.unam.mx) is a [transcription factor](https://en.wikipedia.org/wiki/Transcription_factor) database that holds both experimentally and computationally derived regulatory networks primarily for _Escherichia  coli_
+* [RegulonDB](http://regulondb.ccg.unam.mx) is a [transcription factor](https://en.wikipedia.org/wiki/Transcription_factor) database that holds both experimentally and computationally derived regulatory networks primarily in _Escherichia  coli_.
+* [The Palsson group](http://systemsbiology.ucsd.edu/Researchers/Palsson) at [UCSD](https://ucsd.edu) is a great resource that we'll use throughout the course.
+Checkout the on-line [SYSTEMS BIOLOGY: Constraint-based Reconstruction and Analysis lectures](http://systemsbiology.ucsd.edu/Publications/Books/SB1-2LectureSlides).